• Skip to primary navigation

 I found all the correct SKUs for the pieces I needed on this page.
 This made it easier when contacting the lumber yard.

-I used the 1x5 as the window stool (I used to call it a sill).
-Underneath the stool, I used their apron piece which has a slight bevel on one of the edges.
-Connecting the stool and apron is a little cove trim piece that just ads a bit of detail.
 On the sides of the window I used the WindsorONE casing piece.
-These are nice because two of the edges have a slight bevel and the dimensions are a little smaller than a standard 1x5.
-Along the top I used the stop mold piece, a 1x5 as the main header piece, and then the header cap.
+These are nice because two of the edges have a slight bevel and the dimensions are a little smaller than a standard 1×5.
+Along the top I used the stop mold piece, a 1×5 as the main header piece, and then the header cap.

 Before I started this project, our existing windows had no side casing or header, just a simple stool and apron.